deny-joefakri/RecordSend/README.md

 # Video Recording and Upload Application

 Hello!
-We hope you are doing great today and would like to thank you for taking your time to work on this exercise.
+I hope you are doing great today and would like to thank you for taking the time to review my exercise.

 ## Project Overview